-Most interesting wonders of Taiwan
+Most interesting landmarks of Taiwan

 Below are listed the most amazing natural and man made landmarks of Taiwan.